ShreyanshMisra/Wordle-Analysis/README.md

 The best possible answers are `uraei` and `aurei`, which were both the best words in the possible words dataset when using the vowel strategy.
 In all honesty, I am not familiar with the majority of the best possible answers, but according to Wordle, they are commonly used in the english language and could someday, be the "mystery wordle".

 ## Results
-From the results of the brute force strategy, the best wordle starter word was determined to be "TOEAS".
+From the results of the brute force strategy, the best wordle starter word was determined to be `TOEAS`.
 Like you, I have never heard of this word before, but it refers to the "toea", a monetary unit of Papua New Guienea.
-Eliminates

-Now while guessing TOEAS will eliminate the number of possible guesses by 95.72%, it will more than likely never be the actual mystery word, meaning that this strategy makes it nearly impossible to guess the worlde on your first attempt.
-Guessing WWWWW on the other hand, gives you the possibility of guessing
+Now while guessing `TOEAS` will eliminate the number of possible guesses by 95.72%, it will more than likely never be the actual mystery word, meaning that this strategy makes it nearly impossible to guess the worlde on your first attempt.
+Guessing `uraei` or `aurei` on the other hand, gives you the possibility of guessing the Wordle on your first attempt and also eliminating 95.08% of all possible words.

 ## Creating a Solver